Utah Construction Company: History

-The 1960s brought further military construction with Utah Construction, the lead contractor for the US Minuteman Missile hardened silos throughout the United States, as well as Construction of the Cheyenne Mountain Complex in Colorado Springs.
+In the 1960s, Utah Construction engaged in further military construction, as the lead contractor for the US Minuteman Missile hardened silos throughout the United States, as well as Construction of the Cheyenne Mountain Complex in Colorado Springs.

 In 1969, Utah Construction went public on the New York Stock Exchange with the symbol UC.
-The construction business was sold to the Fluor Corporation in 1969.
+In the same year, the construction business was sold to the Fluor Corporation.
 In 1971, the company changed its name to Utah International.
-The company merged with General Electric in 1976 for a value of over $2.2 billion, the largest corporate merger in history at that time.
-In 1984 General Electric sold the company to BHP.
+It merged with General Electric in 1976, with a value of over $2.2 billion, the largest corporate merger in history up to that time.
+In 1984, General Electric sold the company to BHP.